Where industry professionals connect with experts, peers, resources and information to enhance quality services for individuals with disabilities.

 The first to accept change and insist that such changes have meaning and purpose

-The first in the hearts of those they serve
+The first in the hearts of those they support

-*NEW: Pinnacle Award The Pinnacle Award is presented to an outstanding professional level staff member in the human service industry.
+Pinnacle Award The Pinnacle Award is presented to an outstanding professional level staff member employed by an INARF member organization.
 The nominees represent outstanding individual dedication to advocacy, innovation, education and inspiration, and are recognized for their leadership among others within their organization.
-These individuals are:
+These individuals:

 Excel at motivating others to make a difference